 Prescription Drug Drop Off Program

-There are two easy drop box locations in Marshall County:
+There are easy drop off locations in Marshall, Tama, Hardin and Poweshiek counties:

 Safe disposal of unwanted, expired and unused medications helps prevent crime, drug abuse and accidental poisoning and protects the environment by not polluting the water supply.